 Peter Hans Kolvenbach, S.J., former superior general of the Jesuit order, challenged American Jesuit higher education with these words at the Justice Conference held at SCU in 2000.
 In the Ignatian spirit of holistic education and education in service of the common good, the Ignatian Center for Jesuit Education offers an annual immersion trip for Faculty and Staff members.

 Through this immersion opportunity we seek to:

-- deepen our engagement with the Jesuit higher-educational vision
+- Deepen our engagement with the Jesuit higher-educational vision

 History of the Program

-- 3 pre-trip meetings in the winter/spring quarters
+- Three pre-trip meetings in the Spring/Summer

 Participants are selected from staff and faculty leaders (and at times key community members) who seek to use this experience to advance university mission through their respective roles on campus.
 Priority is given to: